dotnet/iot/src/devices/MotorHat/samples/README.md

 ## Summary

-Please refer to (MotorHat documentation)[../README.md] for examples on how to use this device binding.
+Please refer to [MotorHat documentation](../README.md) for examples on how to use this device binding.